czmenz/Windows-Multi-Tool/README.md

 **NEW EXE LAUNCHER HAS BEEN LAUNCHED. ( ITS FALSE POSSITIVE )**

-*IF ANYONE KNOWS HOW TO MAKE THIS FILE LOOK LEGIT* *hit me up on discord: czmenz.
+*IF ANYONE KNOWS HOW TO MAKE EXE FILES IN PYTHON/C++ OR ANY OTHER LANGUAGE AND IT WONT LOOK LIKE VIRUS* *hit me up on discord: czmenz.
 Because its not a virus*

 ![image](https://github.com/user-attachments/assets/d3d88f5d-f395-453f-a931-fb279a02272e)